 Counting the calories in your meals is a great way of keeping control of how much food you are eating, but where do you begin?
 We’ve gone through all of our recipes to pick out the best meals for just 200 calories or less – so you don’t have to!

 Women are supposed to eat 2,000 calories a day so giving over just 200 calories for a main meal is quite tough – but it can be done if you’re following a calorie-controlled diet plan such as the 5:2 diet.
 See our full guide to making low-calorie 5:2 diet meal plans.

-These low-calorie meals will mean that you can eat less – without feeling like you’re missing out.
+These meals under 200 calories will mean that you can eat less – without feeling like you’re missing out.
 Filling and full of flavour, you really won’t feel like you’re eating a diet meal at all!

 Click through our delicious meals that are under 200 calories a serving – you won’t believe what’s in here!